lieuzhenghong/lieuzhenghong.github.io-source/_posts/2019-06-23-breaking-up.md

 (don't) need much: forget the big bungalow, just spend more time with your wife and kids.

+---

 I also had/have an irrational fear of spending money.
 I find it very difficult.
 The Great Recession happened around 10 years ago, and my father's business went into ruin.
-(This would have been when I was 10 or 11).

 It was a tough time.
 I remember regularly coming home after school and seeing my mother in tears.
 We had no money to pay for anything.
 We couldn't pay the mortgage on the flat, we couldn't pay the utility bill.
 I overheard my mother on the phone with the school bus auntie.
-The auntie was chewing her out because we could not pay the school bus fare: 60 dollars (about 30 pounds?). "你們什麼家庭 連60塊都付不起".
+The auntie was chewing her out because we could not pay the school bus fare: 60 dollars (about 30 pounds?).
+"你們什麼家庭 連60塊都付不起".
 As a young child I felt helpless and distraught at seeing my mother in this state.
 There was a lot of crying, a lot of shouting, there was talk of divorce, and I know my mother seriously contemplated suicide at that point in time.

 Eventually things got better: my mother got a job as a tour guide, and since I received the scholarship both my mother and I have been able to be financially independent of my father.

 But it's difficult to overstate how big an effect this has had on my psyche.
 In fact I can trace my interest in early retirement to these two formative events.
 It is my hope that by living below my means and by investing wisely the surplus, I can give my partner and children financial